colormotor/l_system_octet/README.md

 A simple implementation of stochastic L-Systems, with a rendering mode using a spring-damper system.

+## Compiling and Running.

+Download or clone the latest version of Octet Framework (https://github.com/andy-thomason/octet).
+Then clone this repository into a folder in the octet/src/examples directory, or in a custom directory at the same level.
+To compile follow the same procedure used for compiling the other Octet examples.

 ## Keyboard commands:
 * **Z** Decreases the rendering scale.
 * **X** Increases the rendering scale.